Training Outcomes Within Your Budget!

 Types of Machine Learning

-a) Supervised learning: In supervised learning, the model is trained on labelled data, where both input and corresponding output are provided.
-The algorithm learns to map inputs to the correct outputs, allowing it to make predictions on new, unseen data accurately.
-Common applications of supervised learning include image classification, sentiment analysis, and regression tasks.
+a) Supervised Learning: In supervised learning, the model is trained on labelled data, where both the input and the corresponding output are provided.
+The algorithm learns to map inputs to correct outputs, enabling accurate predictions on new, unseen data.
+Common applications include image classification, sentiment analysis, and regression tasks.

-b) Unsupervised learning: Unsupervised learning involves training the model on unlabelled data, and the algorithm tries to find hidden patterns or structures within the data.
-It identifies clusters and groups similar data points together based on their attributes.
-Clustering and dimensionality reduction are typical applications of unsupervised learning.
+b) Unsupervised Learning: Unsupervised learning involves training the model on unlabelled data, allowing the algorithm to discover hidden patterns or structures within the data.
+It identifies clusters and groups similar data points based on their attributes.
+Typical applications include clustering and dimensionality reduction.

-c) Reinforcement learning: Reinforcement learning is a unique form of Machine Learning that the model acquires by interacting with a specific environment and receiving feedback in the form of rewards or penalties.
-The algorithm aims to maximise the total reward it receives over time, making it suitable for tasks involving decision-making in dynamic environments.
+c) Reinforcement Learning: Reinforcement learning is a unique form of machine learning where the model learns by interacting with a specific environment and receiving feedback in the form of rewards or penalties.
+The algorithm aims to maximise the total reward over time, making it suitable for tasks involving decision-making in dynamic environments.

 Want to unlock the power of Big Data Analysis?
 Join our Big Data Analysis Course today!